 RICHMOND- 15 years ago, Ken Jennings debuted on Jeopardy! as a software engineer from Salt Lake City, UT.

-74 wins, $2,500,000 later , Jennings cemented his status as the Greatest Jeopardy player of all time.
+74 wins, $2,500,000 later, and following three victories in four games against great competition, Jennings cemented his status as the Greatest Jeopardy player of all time.

-Winning 3 out of the 4 matches played in the Jeopardy GOAT Tournament, Jennings took home the top prize of $1,000,000 while fellow competitors James Holzhauer and Brad Rutter each received $250,000.
+3 out of the 4 match victories played in the Jeopardy GOAT Tournament ensure that Jennings took home the top prize of $1,000,000 while fellow competitors James Holzhauer and Brad Rutter each received $250,000.

 Holzhauer was the only player to win a match besides Jennings, Rutter failed to win any matches and was in third place throughout the entire tournament.

 The tournament lived up to the hype as all three players played hard and while it ended early, there was a massive outbreak of approval from fans who watched it on television and commented on posts throughout social media.

 In Match 1 of Game 4, there were references through categories to other ABC Shows including Modern Family and the Bachelor prompting a social media explosion.

 Jennings found the first daily double and risked it all while doing the push.
 Holzhauer immediately claimed the royalty prompting a laugh.
 Did Jennings get it right?
 Yes indeed and he doubled to 7,600.

 In Double Jeopardy, Rutter got another Daily Double and wagered it all.
 Sadly, like throughout this tournament, it was no good and back to zero.
 Jennings found the second and nailed it doubling up to 30,400.

 Going into the Final Jeopardy Round, Rutter got the answer wrong and finished with 0.
 Holzhauer bet correct and wagered an interesting score of 11,381 taking him up to 34,181.